 How to pay for college without loans

-If you’re wondering how to pay for college without loans, there are other ways to pay for college, including:
+If you’re wondering how to pay for college without loans, consider:

 Grants and other types of financial aid

-Financial aid and grants can help bring the average cost of college down even after you’ve applied any athletic scholarships, academic scholarships and merit scholarships to your college tuition bill.
+Financial aid and grants can help bring the average cost of college down even after you apply athletic, academic and merit scholarships.

-Financial aid can come from both federal and private sources, including:
+According to the U.S. Department of Education, financial aid can come from federal and private sources, including:

-- Aid for military families.
-If a student-athlete serves in the military or is the spouse or child of a veteran, they may qualify for additional aid eligibility.
+If a student-athlete serves in the military or is the spouse/child of a veteran, they may qualify for additional education benefits and aid eligibility.

 Learn more about student financial aid.